xfelipem/with-timer-react-hoc/README.md

-A High Order Component to give timer powers to a child component
+A High Order Component to create and clear a timer.

 # Table of Contents